-5. Any other Implications/Risks
+6. Any other Implications / Risks

-- 5.1.
+- 6.1.
 The budget impact of the CTS scheme is based upon the household numbers described above which form the basis of the Financial Plan.
-The impact will be affected by the changing circumstances and demographic of our taxpayers; for example household welfare, age mix, additional households entering our tax base. - 5.2.
-In the current economic climate the risk assessment cannot be neutral but it is considered that there is sufficient flexibility in our financial structure to withstand any adverse impact. - 5.3.
+The impact will be affected by the changing circumstances and demographic of our taxpayers; for example household welfare, age mix, additional households entering our tax base. - 6.2.
+In the current economic climate the risk assessment cannot be neutral but it is considered that there is sufficient flexibility in our financial structure to withstand any adverse impact. - 6.3.
 The impact of the CTS scheme is, and will continue to be, operationally reviewed monthly and reported to Members annually in October.

-6. Equal Opportunity Considerations
+7. Equal Opportunity Considerations

-- 6.1.
-The Equality Impacts will depend on which option the Panel recommend to Cabinet, however Option 1 is likely to have positive equality impacts, whilst Option 2 would negatively impact a significant number of people.
-An Equality Impact Assessment will be included in the Cabinet report. - 6.2.
+- 7.1.
+The pre-screening Equality Impact Assessment (EIA) is included at Appendix B. A full EIA was completed as part of the Cabinet Report of 7 September 2016. - 7.2.
 Members should be aware of the potential equality Impacts of changes to the scheme, and a summary of these is below.

-6.3.
+7.3.
 Option 1: